mitya-borodin/rtcts/README.md

 # base-code

-The repository contains several libraries with reusable code on several projects.
+The repository contains the necessary classes and functions to implement a real-time client-server application with a closed type system, which is supported by static code analysis in typescript language and type verification at runtime using javascript capabilities.